 Associate researcher ISR

 As political scientist, I have been researching issues of international and European migration and integration since 1997 with a comparative approach and by drawing on mixed methods.
 My current research deals with transnational migration from a theoretical and empirical perspective.
 The geographical focus of my work spans from Western to Central and South-Eastern Europe, and cover also the post-Soviet migration space with emphasis on the dynamics and multimodal character of migration flows in a changing policy context.
-Contribution to migration research include, among the other, issues of irregular migration, human trafficking, migration control, memory and migration, health and migration, multiculturalism, immigrant integration as well as explorations of the European migration space, the convergence processes of the EU migration policy and transnationalism in East-West perspective.
+Contribution to migration research include, among the other, issues of irregular migration, human trafficking, migration control, memory and migration, health and migration, international student mobility and migration, multiculturalism, immigrant integration as well as explorations of the European migration space, the convergence processes of the EU migration policy and migrant transnationalism in Europe and beyond.
 I have been working in many collaborative projects at national and European level and I am active in research networks regarding international migration as well as being from time to time advisor for national and international organisations.

 Finally, I was visiting scholar at the Mershon Center for Education, Ohio State University (1998) and worked for the United Nations Industrial Development Organisation (1995-1996) in Milan.
 I combine research activities with routine lectures at post-graduate level in many universities and international institutions.
 Besides a significant number of papers, which I contributed to international conferences, I am also the author of an array of works on migration.
-My most recent publications include Migration and Transnationalism Between Switzerland and Bulgaria (2017, Springer, co-editor) and A Decade of EU Enlargement: A Changing Framework and Patterns of Migration, (2014, Central and Eastern European Migration Review, Vol. 3, No. 2, co-editor).
+My most recent publications include Migrants Unbound (2019, Transnational Press London, author) Migration and Transnationalism Between Switzerland and Bulgaria (2017, Springer, co-editor) and A Decade of EU Enlargement: A Changing Framework and Patterns of Migration, (2014, Central and Eastern European Migration Review, Vol. 3, No. 2, co-editor).